josiahsrc/flutter_functional_widget/README.md

 # Flutter functional widget

+🚧 EXPERIMENTAL - DO NOT USE IN PRODUCTION 🚧

 An experiment to see what a functional widget might look like in flutter.
 Taking inspiration from react to try to reduce boilerplate.

 ## New API